 Our doctors can provide you with an appropriate schedule for colon cancer screening based on your history and current health condition.

-When polyps are present, the NYC GI doctor will set you on colonoscopy schedule that is tailored to the specific nature of the polyps that are found.
+When polyps are present, the NYC GI doctor will set you on a colonoscopy schedule tailored to the specific nature of the polyps found.

 Symptoms That May Trigger a Screening